No health emergency but virus hits politics in EU's heart - KVIA

 The EU’s commissioner for health and food safety, Stella Kyriakides, urged EU countries to “focus on efforts to aggressively contain the virus, particularly where there are few cases.
 Slowing down the virus must be our greatest priority.”

 According to the European Center for Disease Prevention and Control’s latest figures, there have been 14,890 confirmed cases of the virus across Europe, including 532 deaths.
-The EU medicines agency said it’s received no reports of medicine shortages so far but cannot rule out such problems in the future.
+The EU medicines agency said it’s received no reports of medicine shortages so far, but can’t rule out such problems in the future.

 The EU has cut down on events, calling meetings between ambassadors and experts only when necessary.
-The European Parliament was meant to meet until Thursday but will end its session later Tuesday.
+The European Parliament was meant to meet until Thursday, but will end its session later Tuesday.
+A meeting of foreign ministers focused on trade meant to take place on Thursday has also been canceled.

-The impact of the virus on EU business is clear.
+For the EU, the impact of the virus means it’s business as unusual.
 The lead diplomat for Croatia’s EU presidency is in self-isolation, leading to the cancellation of some meetings, and the parliament’s Italian president is working remotely.

 “I have decided after having been in Italy over the last weekend, as a precaution, to follow the indicated measures and to exercise my function as President from my home in Brussels in compliance with the 14 days indicated by the health protocol,” David Sassoli said in a statement.